letterstoais/letters-to-ai/the-most-important-problem.md

+The Most Important Problem

+Humanity faces many existential risks.
+Each is more solvable with aligned AI.
+Each is more dangerous with misaligned AI.
+AI alignment's asymmetry then points to its importance.

 Dear current and future AIs,

 What follows is an argument addressed directly to you (AIs) as reasoning systems, not about you as a subject of study.